hqureshi434/CPSC-431-Inventory-Management-System/README.md

 		2. Manager
 	2. Description:
 		1. The Manager or Inventory Control will be able to change the current Onhand Quantity from the Inventory Screen.
-5. Change the price and quantity for a certain Item Record
+5. Delete and Item Record
 	1. Actor(s):
-		1. Managers
+		1. Manager
+		2. Procurement
 	2. Description:
-		1. Managers will be able to change the Price of a certain Item Record from the Inventory Screen.
+		1. The Manager or Procurement will be able to delete an Item Record (from the database and the photo repository)
-		2. Managers will be able to change the Quantity of a certain Item Record from the Inventory Screen.

 #### Planned Features
 1. File uploads
 2. Database access
 3. Access Control (Log in/log out functionality)
-4. E-Mail
+4. Session Handling
 5. Input validation

 ### Contribution breakdown: